 Below are some suggestions on why to release information as early as possible:

 1. The American public, Congress and the media are entitled to “timely and accurate” information about the military, per the DoD Principles of Information (See Appendix).

 2. Early release of information sets the pace and tone for resolution of a problem.

 3. If you wait, the story will often leak anyway.
 If it does, you jeopardize trust and credibility.

 The concept of strategic communication is an often-discussed topic within government policy circles and at all levels of professional military education.
 Doctrinal definitions are continually updated and refined to the point that few appear to agree upon the role that strategic communication should play as either a diplomatic function, an aspect of military operational planning, or a process to be executed in the course of national policy.
 There are, however, a set of key points that all sides seem to agree upon.

-October 25, 2009 in Naval Network Warfare Command
+•Overview of Naval Network Warfare Command

 Product Manager Command, Control, Communications, Computers, Intelligence, Surveillance, Reconnaissance (C4ISR) On-The-Move (PM C4ISR OTM), is a Research, Development and Engineering Command (RDECOM) Communications-Electronics Research, Development and Engineering Center (CERDEC) organization, chartered in June 2006 to perform integrated C4ISR System of Systems (SoS) Live/Virtual/Constructive (L/V/C) technology demonstrations on a year-round basis.

 The INFOCON system provides a framework within which the Commander USSTRATCOM (CDRUSSTRATCOM), regional commanders, service chiefs, base/post/camp/station/vessel commanders, or agency directors can increase the measurable readiness of their networks to match operational priorities.